CS-SI/Orekit/src/site/markdown/index.md

     * possibility to add custom measurement modifiers (even for predefined events)
     * possibility to parse CCSDS Tracking Data Message files

+  * GNSS

+    * computation of Dilution Of Precision
+    * loading of ANTEX antenna models file

   * Orbit file handling

     * loading of SP3-a and SP3-c orbit files